YKW-Modding/yo-docs/modding-guides/general/edit-shops.md

     * `N` is used for normal shops - this is the most common shop type.
     * `M` is used for Vending Machines - there are only a handful of these.
     * `KP` is used exclusively for the BP (Battle Points) shop.
-    * `TVM` is used exclusively for the Day Pass shop.
+    * `TVM` is used exclusively for the Day Pass "shop".
     * `B`
     * `BB`
     * `BC`